Menu

 Tolerance of those of Different Faiths and Beliefs:

 Our golden value of respect ensures tolerance of those who have different faiths and beliefs.
 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
-Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school, such as Parent Ambassadors leading school assemblies on their faith.
+Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.

 Top